biicode/docs/c++/ides.rst

 Generators and IDEs
 ===================

 Use CMake generators to **create biicode projects for many IDEs and platforms**.
-By default, biicode configures your projects with Visual Studio (Windows) and UNIX Makefiles with no IDE (MacOS and Linux).
+By default, biicode configures your projects with no IDE and MinGW (Windows) and UNIX Makefiles (MacOS and Linux).

 Execute ``cmake --help`` to see the full list of CMake generators available in your system: